 An Invasive Species Survey Cruise features shallow water stops at multiple locations and aquatic plant sampling and observation.

 Invasive plants, fish and other organisms are likely the greatest threat to the Finger Lakes.
 Seemingly desirable fish, such as brown trout and rainbow smelt were once purposefully introduced, and ultimately changed the fundamental ecology of Cayuga Lake.
-Today, incidental introductions of zebra and quagga mussels, round gobies, and plants such as Hydrilla verticillata and European Water Chestnut threatened to alter lake conditions even more.
-Check out these resources.
+Today, incidental introductions of zebra and quagga mussels, round gobies, and plants such as Hydrilla verticillata and European Water Chestnut threaten to alter lake conditions even more.
+Check out these resources for more info: